AdobeDocs/cc-everywhere/src/pages/guides/concepts/migration.md

 - Host Info
 - Config Params: Login Mode has moved from `configParams` to `AuthInfo` / `AuthProvider`.
 More details are in the authentication section of this document.
 - User Info and Auth Info: Both of these params are merged into one, `AuthInfo`.

+**Callbacks**

-- Callbacks: We have moved callbacks from an API-level to a class-level parameter.
+We have moved callbacks from an API-level to a class-level parameter.
 This enables partners to pass their callbacks once during the lifecycle of SDK.
 The list of callbacks supported by SDK remains the same as it was in V3.

 With all the above changes the SDK initialization API can be visualized using the following diagram: